G-Core/product-documentation/documentation/cloud/virtual-instances/connect/connect-via-ssh/connect-to-your-instance-via-ssh.md

 ### Delete SSH keys

-Only a user who created an SSH key or added its public part to the Gcore Customer Portal can delete that key.
+Only the user who created an SSH key or added the public key to the Gcore Customer Portal can delete that key.
 To delete the key:

 1\.
-In the Customer Portal, go to **Cloud** > **SSH keys**.
+In the Gcore Customer Portal, go to **Cloud** > **SSH keys**.

 <img src="https://assets.gcore.pro/docs/cloud/virtual-instances/connect/connect-to-your-instance-via-ssh/cloud-ssh-keys.png" alt="An SSH keys tab in the Gcore Customer Portal" width="80%">

 2\.
-Find the SSH key you want to delete and click on the three-dot menu.
+Find the SSH key you want to delete and click on the three-dot icon.

 3\.
 Select **Delete**.